RoboVault/robo-sim/README.md

 to illustrate upside / risk of various strategies + mechanics of robo vault stragey some examples have been included in the jupyter notebook.

-Feel free to adjust anything and test various scenarious!
+Feel free to adjust anything and test various scenarios!

 Some future changes to include
 1) varying slippage on rebalancing based on AMM + showing it's impact